GoogleCloudPlatform/iap-desktop/README.md

 **Important**: On March 10, 2020 Microsoft [unexpectedly discontinued](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2020-0765) _Microsoft Remote Desktop Connection Manager_ and the tool is no longer available for download from the Microsoft website.

 For existing Remote Desktop Connection Manager installations, the Google Cloud IAP for Remote Desktop plugin continues to work.

 We are  evaluating options to evolve the plugin so that it does not depend on _Microsoft Remote Desktop Connection Manager_ anymore.
+In the meantime, you can use [gcloud and mstsc to connect to Remote Desktop](#connecting-to-remote-desktop-by-using-gcloud-and-mstsc).

 ## Overview